The Best One-Day Trip To Hawaii Volcanoes National Park

 It was eerie to see the black lava flow over green fields.
-In fact, it took me a while to realize that it was a series of lava flows that I was seeing.
-If you see something for the first time.
+It took me a while to realize that it was a series of lava flows that I was seeing.
+The brain takes a bit to process if you see something for the first time.

 Pu’u Loa Petroglyphs

 Petroglyphs in the middle of lava fields?
 I didn’t expect it.
 Pu’u Loa Petroglyphs is at the Stop 7 of Chain of Craters Road.
-This place has more than 23,000 petroglyph images including geometric motifs, human images, animals, and other cryptic designs.
+The Pu’u Loa Petroglyphs have more than 23,000 images, including geometric motifs, human portraits, animals, and other cryptic designs.

 Hōlei Sea Arch

 The sea arch is about 90 ft.
 (27.4 meters) high.
-It looked like it could collapse anytime.
-According to the National Park rangers, the sea arch will eventually crumble but another will replace as the cliff slowly migrates inland.
+It looked like it could collapse at anytime.
+According to the National Park rangers, the sea arch will eventually crumble, but another will replace it as the cliff slowly migrates inland.

 Nene | Hawaiian Goose

 Nene is the rarest goose in the world.
-It was once common in the Hawaiian islands but hunting and introduced mammals hurt its population.
+It was once common in the Hawaiian islands, but hunting and introducing mammals hurt its population.
 It is now back from the brink of extinction.
 But it is still protected.

 Camping at Nāmakanipaio Campground

 We especially liked having a covered picnic area to cook and avoid the rain.
-It’s managed by the Volcano House, located in front of the Visitor Center.
-You can make a reservation and pay by phone or simply drop by the hotel to process.
+It’s managed by the Volcano House in front of the Visitor Center.
+You can make a reservation, pay by phone, or drop by the hotel to process.